SQUIRREL HILL RESIDENCE

 STATUS: UNDER CONSTRUCTION

-Drawing material references from its location in Pittsburgh, the house is clad in CorTen metal siding and uses exposed concrete for the tie beams and columns.
-The natural patina of the rusted steel and concrete and the immediate visual connections with the front entry garden and back yard alike offer a design solution that feels deeply connected to the local environment.
+Drawing upon the historic reference of Pittsburgh as the Steel City, the house is clad in CorTen metal siding.
+The natural patina of the rusted steel and concrete and the immediate visual connections to the surrounding landscape offer a design solution that feels deeply connected to the local environment.

 General Contractor: IBS Builds – Scott Burkey, Jeffrey Yates, Bill Rudolph